 5 epic activities in Big Bear

 Now that we found a fitting place to stay, let’s find something to do.
 Big Bear Lake is a wonderland of activities that can be enjoyed on, in, and around the water.
 No matter what your age or interests, you’re sure to find something to love with one of these suggestions!

 Kayaking, Canoeing and Paddleboarding

-Paddling around Big Bear Lake is a different experience than what you might get from a whitewater kayaking and canoeing trip, but if you’re looking to shift into a quiet gear and get some light exercise while being up-close and personal with the water, you may appreciate this.
-Big Bear’s many outdoor outfitter companies tend to offer kayak, canoe and stand-up paddleboard (SUP) rentals for their customers to choose from.
-If you’ve never experienced life on the water in any of those three available options, discuss your goals and relative level of fitness with the outfitter in order to find the right match for your needs.
-Paddleboarding is an increasingly popular option, but it does require good balance and upper body strength, so this may not be the best choice for everyone.
+Paddling around Big Bear Lake is a distinct experience than whitewater kayaking and canoeing excursions, but if you want to get some light exercise while being up-close and personal with the water, it’s an excellent option.
+Big Bear’s many outdoor outfitter companies tend to offer kayak, canoe, and stand-up paddleboard (SUP) rentals for their customers to choose from.
+So grab your preferred vessel and head out on the water.

 Fishing around Big Bear Lake